Activities & Sports

 Students who love sport will have plenty of opportunity to meet up with likeminded friends - or make new ones - through a large variety of sports clubs here at MPW.

 The MPW football team is a strong one.
-The boys won the Autumn Term league and are heading the table for the Spring Term this year.
+The boys won the Autumn and Spring Term Leagues this year, both with a match in hand.
 Fixtures, scores and match reports can be found below and will be updated as the academic year progresses.

 Drama Production: Five Kinds of Silence